This document will introduce how to use Mini Program Management Platform （MPP） to manage your apps.

 After uploading a new version, we can manage it in Version Management.

-For a new version, its default state is in Develop.
-At this point the Owner or Operator of the Application can submit the version for review.
+For a new version, it would be on Develop table.
+At this point Developer of the Application can submit the version for review.

 Once the commit is complete, the release will go into Review status.
 The auditor from Binance will review this version.

 Once the version is approved by the auditor, its state will be approved.
-The approved Version can be released online by the Application's Owner or Operator.
+The approved Version can be released online with a gray way by the Application's Developer.
+Please refer the gray Gray Release

 The Version can be rolled back to a previous version after going online.